Shopify/graphql-design-tutorial/TUTORIAL.md

 products (machine learning?) or to permit mixing methods (some rules and some manually added products) and *they would still just be collections*.
 You could even argue that the fact we don't permit mixing right now is an implementation failure.
-All of this to say is that the shape of our API should really look more like this:
+All that is to say the shape of our API should really look more like this:

 ```graphql